UK Council for Psychotherapy

 Counselling in London, Camden, near Kings Cross, NW1, living on a handbrake

 What May Be Happening Inside Our life on the outside may be going well in some respects.
 Yet something inside may not feel right - not how we want it to be, though we can't quite put our finger on it.
-We may struggle to develop our inner life and want to feel comfortable in our own skin, identity.
-Wanting to feel less anxious, we may be seeking more harmony in our life, to feel more open to our light-heartedness with peace of mind, calmness, or to be more at ease, content, in touch with who we are.
+We may want to rewire the way we think.
+Others may struggle to develop our inner life and want to feel comfortable in our own skin, identity.
+Wanting to feel less anxious, we may be seeking more harmony in our life, connect with our light-heartedness, have peace of mind, calmness, or to be more at ease, content, in touch with who we are more.
 We may be successful on the outside, yet things may be difficult inside.
 Certain things may just not sit right for us and we may have a realisation that our life is not fully working for us.
 We may feel bored, trapped inside or empty, as if being on "auto-pilot", which may be linked to our blind spots.
 We may feel frustrated or under pressure about something important.
 Sometimes things can become too much for us.
 We may no longer want to ignore a difficulty or struggle with an unavoidable phase of our life or relationship.
 We may seek courage to try new things and ways to overcome our fears, or loosen any layers of protection.
 Some of us may struggle with putting the handbrakes on, whereas others may want to loosen them.
 We can sometimes be enclosed in our own bubble world or hide behind our wall - a wall of protection, which may have been set up when younger to protect us from our wounds.
 Also, we may have a whole backstory to tell.
 Not fully thriving, some may feel like an outsider, blocked, stuck or lost, treading water, maybe confused, wanting our own anchor.
 At times it may feel like we are broken, as if in pieces, need mending.
-Balance, stability, being in our own ground maybe important.
-Spending much time in our head, struggling to switch off, or consistently worrying, it can be as if certain things are embedded in us and we want to entangle them - others may report that their "inner demons" or out of control feelings are dominant.
+Balance, stability, being in our own ground maybe important (see also Emotional Resilience, Emotional Strength, Emotional Stability & Being Powerful).
+Spending much time in our head, struggling to switch off, or consistently worrying, it can be as if certain things are embedded in us and we want to entangle them - others may report that their "inner demons" or out of control feelings are dominant and want to have an underlying understanding of where our feelings are coming from and changing our relationship to some things - even if the thing itself don't change may ironically change things.

 Counselling in London, Camden, London NW1, near Kings Cross - find a counsellor